andreagorsche/tablebooking/README.md

 * Users enter strings instead of time or date
 * Users enter past date
 * Users enter a date that is a monday (closed on mondays)
-* Users enter a date outside of opening times
+* Users enter a time outside of opening times
 * Users don't enter number of guests
+* Users don't enter number of child seats
 * Users enter more than 300 characters of text in the comments field

 To test that users **can't book the same date and time twice** the following tests were performed: